ckan/ckan/doc/extensions/signals.rst

                 ]
             }

+.. warning:: Arguments passed to subscribers in no case should be modified.
+Use them only for doing some extra work and don't ever try to change existing CKAN behavior using subscribers.
+If one need to alter CKAN behavior, :mod:`ckan.plugins.interfaces` must be used instead.

 :py:mod:`ckan.lib.signals` contains a few core signals for plugins to subscribe:

 .. currentmodule:: ckan.lib.signals

+.. autodata:: request_started
+   :annotation: (app)
+.. autodata:: request_finished
+   :annotation: (app, response)
 .. autodata:: before_action
    :annotation: (action_name, context, data_dict)
 .. autodata:: after_action